DIDSR/MCGPUv1.3_PCD/README.md

 MC-GPU [1-4] is a Monte Carlo simulation code that can generate synthetic radiographic images and computed tomography (CT) scans of realistic models of the human anatomy using the computational power of commodity Graphics Processing Unit (GPU) cards.
 The code implements a massively multi-threaded Monte Carlo simulation algorithm for the transport of x rays in a voxelized geometry.
 The x ray interaction models and material properties have been adapted from PENELOPE 2006 [5].

 MC-GPU was developed using the CUDA programming model from NVIDIA [6] to achieve maximum performance on NVIDIA GPUs.
+The code can also be compiled with a standard C compiler to be executed in a regular CPU.
+In a typical medical imaging simulation, the use of GPU computing with MC-GPU has been shown to provide a speed up of between 20 and 40 times, compared to the execution on a single CPU core.

+> [!WARNING]
+> Although MCGPU v1.3 was originally developed to run on both CPU and GPU, it is highly recommanded to run MCGPU v1.3 and MCGPU v1.3_PCD with GPU for its much faster processing time.

 The MC-GPU code has been described in different scientific publications [1-4].
 The main reference of this work, which the users should cite, is the following [1]: